5 Things You Don’t Have to Do (Even If You Feel Like Everyone Else Does)

 Ladies, if your life doesn’t look like the life of your favorite Instagram influencer, you are normal!
 We have to let go of comparison and perfectionism and be okay with living our lives how we are meant to live them.

-With that in mind, here are five things you don’t have to do.
+Here are five things you don’t have to do.

 1. You don’t have to meal prep every week or cook a homemade meal every night.